Iodized Salt During Pregnancy: Benefits, Deficiency Risks & Best Iodine-Rich Foods (2026 Guide)

 1. Complications during pregnancy:

-• Hypothyroidism: Low iodine can bring about hypothyroidism, leading to a feeling of tiredness, gaining extra weight, depression and flaky skin.
+• Hypothyroidism: Low iodine can bring about hypothyroidism, leading to feeling of tiredness, gaining extra weight, depression and flaky skin.

 • Goiter : Due to lack of iodine, it may leads to goiter.